kubernetes/community/elections/steering/2022/README.md

   Contributions include GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. For full details see [the SQL query used by devstats for developer activity counts][devstats-sql].

+* Full members of the Code of Conduct Committee (CoCC) and Security Response Committee (SRC), as listed in [SIGs.yaml], regardless of contribution count.

 * People who have submitted the [voter exception form] and are accepted by the election committee.